Why is Insulation Important?

-Before we dive into all of the fun projects you can do to help insulate your RV, let’s first discuss some basic principles of insulating a structure.
+Before we dive into all of the fun projects you can do to help insulating a trailer, let’s first discuss some basic principles of insulating a structure.

-The more you understand these principles, the more success you will have as you begin improving the insulation situation in your own camper.
+The more you understand these camper insulation ideas, the more success you will have as you begin improving the insulation situation in your own camper.

 R-Value – What Is It and Why Is It Important?